MicrosoftDocs/visualstudio-docs/docs/data-tools/add-new-data-sources.md

 ---
 title: Add new data sources
-description: Add new data sources in Visual Studio.
-A data source is a .NET object that connects to a data store and make the data available to a .NET application. ms.date: 06/01/2023 ms.topic: how-to
+description: Add new ADO.NET data sources in Visual Studio.
+A data source is a .NET Framework object that connects to a data store and make the data available to a .NET Framework application. ms.date: 06/01/2023 ms.topic: how-to
 f1_keywords: